Five Challenging Scuba Diving Destinations

 - Do more scuba diving to bring your confidence.

 - Make sure you are physically fit when about to join the diving trip.

 - Respect the power of the ocean and its residents by following the safety protocols from the dive guides.

 You may wonder why some scuba divers like myself still wanting to visit such destinations.
 They sound dangerous, unpleasant and intimidating, especially to dive with the sharks.
-For me, these destinations are not just brought adrenaline rush but also supporting the idea that the wildlife is better seen alive than death.
+For me, these destinations are not just brought adrenaline rush but also supporting the idea that the wildlife is better seen alive than dead.